 The annual AIA Baltimore Excellence in Design Awards program recognizes excellence in architectural design by AIA Baltimore members and AIA members with projects in AIA Baltimore’s region.
 Built and unbuilt projects submitted by AIA members are judged by a distinguished jury of AIA architects.

 In response to AIA’s commitment to climate action, AIA Baltimore, AIA Chesapeake Bay, AIA Potomac Valley, and AIA Maryland are each introducing new sustainability questions to Design Awards Submissions.
-Questions are drawn from the AIA COTE Top 10 Toolkit, now the Framework for Design Excellence, beginning this year with 5 of the 10 measures: Designing for Integration, Designing for Energy, Designing for Equitable Communities, Designing for Water, and Designing for Resources.
+Questions are drawn from the AIA COTE Top 10 Toolkit, now the Framework for Design Excellence.
+All 10 questions are available to answer, and remain as optional.

 When you submit a project, you will be given open-ended prompts to describe in a few sentences how your design achieves outcomes for each of the above measures.
 Projects are not required to address every measure; you should only address those measures that are relevant to your project.